JonSno29/Weather_Forcast/README.md

 Using third party API'S, I created a weather forecast that displays time, humidity, wind-speed and temperature.
 The local storage shows recent searches and more information about each city searched.
+Unfortunately for me, The five day forecast is not showing up.
+In the near future, I will start this project all over.

 ## User Story

 AS A traveler